EvaSJ25/DDE-internship-code/README.md

 ## Single-delayed inverted pendulum demo

 This folder contains the functions that define a simplified system for a single-delayed inverted pendulum problem (and its delays).
-The folder also contains a Jupyter notebook that introduces the reader to the neuron DDE system and then shows how the developed functions in DDETools can be used to analyse this DDE system.
+The folder also contains a Jupyter notebook that introduces the reader to this DDE system and then shows how the developed functions in DDETools can be used to analyse this DDE system.

 ## References